3B-Group/ConvRe/README.md

 🤖ConvRe🤯 is the benchmark proposed in our EMNLP 2023 paper: [An Investigation of LLMs’ Inefficacy in Understanding Converse Relations]().
 It aims to evaluate LLMs' ability on understanding converse relations.
 Converse relation is defined as the opposite of semantic relation while keeping the surface form of the triple unchanged.
-For example, the triple (x, has part, y) is interpreted as "x has a part called y" in normal relation, while "y has a part called x" in converse relation.
+For example, the triple (x, has part, y) is interpreted as "x has a part called y" in normal relation, while "y has a part called x" in converse relation🔁.

 The experiments in our paper suggested that LLMs often resort to shortcut learning and still face challenges on our 🤖ConvRe🤯 benchmark even for powerful models like GPT-4.

 *Read this in [中文](README_ZH.md).*

 ## 🍇 What's New
-- **[2023/10/08]** **ConvRe** benchmark is released.
+- **[2023/10/08]** **ConvRe** benchmark is released🌟.

 ## 🥝 Data